hypo69/hypo/docs/gemini/set 0/ru/consultant/src/endpoints/hypo69/code_assistant/instructions/instruction_pytest_en.md

 **Explanation of Changes (Detailed)**

 The provided example is a skeletal structure.
 To be truly useful, you need to replace `example_function` with the actual function you want to test, and provide more comprehensive test cases covering its various functionalities, including edge cases and invalid inputs.
-The example provided here demonstrates good practice for test design and should be adapted to your specific needs.
+The example provided here demonStartes good practice for test design and should be adapted to your specific needs.